algorox/genesis/README.md

 You can see the full thesis [here](http://etheses.dur.ac.uk/11033/).

-Put in its rawest from, Genesis provides an exploratory platform through which musical performers and composers can transcend soundscapes through generative processes that can be automated or controlled manually.
+Put in its rawest form, Genesis provides an exploratory platform through which musical performers and composers can transcend soundscapes through generative processes that can be automated or controlled manually.